Frequently Asked Questions

 A: Yes, we accept credit card payments for Visa, Master Card, Discover, and American Express.

 A: Yes!
 We have therapists who have been trained in Play Therapy, Child- Parent Relationship Therapy, Structural and Attachment theory models.

 Q: What is play therapy?

 A: Adults’ natural medium of communication is verbalization; for children the natural way of communication is through play and activity.
 A young child uses play as a main source of expressing her feelings and thoughts.
 Play is the child’s language and toys are the child’s words.
 The therapist’s responsibility is to go to the child’s level and communicate with children through the medium in which they are most comfortable.
 Play therapy provides the therapist with an opportunity to enter the child’s world.

 Q: What do I do when my therapist is out-of-town or on vacation?

 A: Your therapist will make arrangements so that you can see another therapist if we determine that you need to see someone while she is gone.
-If we agree that you won’t see another therapist but if the need to see one arises, you will be given a name and a number number to call and make arrangements with that particular therapist.
-However, if you feel feel that you cannot wait, you can call your local ER for clinical emergencies.
+If we agree that you won’t need to see another therapist, and the need to see one arises, you will be given a name and a number to call and make arrangements with that particular therapist.
+However, if you feel that you cannot wait, you can call your local ER for clinical emergencies.